 Tamu – Moreh Border Point

 Tamu is a small town, however, transport is available to continue traveling to other destinations in Myanmar.
-Travelers will find hotels and restaurants too.
+Travelers will find hotels and restaurants where to eat and drink typical Burmese food before continuing the trip.
 To enter Myanmar, they will need to present their valid passport and must have already applied online for the Myanmar eVisa.

 Rikhawdar – Zokhawtar Border Point